 Owner Tom Carlson shows the stunted growth of a Hosta ‘Mr. Big‘ planted side-by-side due to lack of sun.

 Shade varies in intensity.
 Light cast by a high tree canopy is only partial shade and ideal for hostas.
 Hostas with blue-green leaves and white variegation, whether in the center or margins, do best in shaded areas.

-Gray and blue hostas:
+Gray and blue hostas

 Hostas are gray or blue because the specific cultivar (type of hosta) has a gene that creates extra crystalline wax on the top and/or bottom side of the leaf.
 Direct sun can cause this wax to melt off, which causes the hosta to show its underlying green color.
-Some varieties have more intense blue color and some hold their blue or gray color longer into the sesaon.
+Some varieties have more intense blue color and some hold their blue or gray color longer into the season.
 The wax might also rub off due to high winds or water dripping off a roof.

 Generally, gold hostas will tolerate more intense sunlight better than other hostas.
 Most yellow hostas also require more sun to bring out their full color potential.
-See H. 'May' leaf example above.

 For more information on yellow hostas, please visit our Yellow Hostas Information Page.